tianyingw/tianyingw.github.io/openings.md

 #### Note

-- I prefer one on one meetings and **DO NOT organize group meeting or reading group** now.
+- I prefer one on one meetings and **DO NOT organize any group meeting or reading group** now.
 - Every student will be responsible for their own projects.
 - All projects will run for at least 6 months.
 Early drop-out is not acceptable.